MalvinaPap/FCC-Front_End_Libraries_Projects/README.md

 ### Project No.1: Random Quote Machine
 This app consists of a single html page that shows a different AFI top movie quote each time the 'Get Quote' button is clicked.
-It was developed using HTML,CSS and JavaScript and also the Bootstrap and jQuery frameworks.
+It was developed using Bootstrap (HTML,CSS) and jQuery (JavaScript).

 ### Project No.2: Markdown Previewer
 This app takes markdown text as an input from the user and returns html.
-It was developed using Bootstrap and React frameworks.
+It was developed using Bootstrap (HTML,CSS) and React (JavaScript).

 ### Project No.3: Drum Machine
 This app consists of a pad of 9 buttons, each one representing a sigle musical instrument.
 When clicked the name of the instrument is displayed and a representative sound gets triggered.
 Help with sound issue needed.
 Sounds are all included in the corresponding folder.
-It was developed using Bootstrap and React frameworks.
+It was developed using Bootstrap (HTML,CSS) and React (JavaScript).

 ### Project No.4: JavaScript Calculator
-This is a simple calculator that can do all the basic mathematical operation -add,subtrasct,multiply,divide- plus square a number.
-It was build using Bootstrap and Vanilla.js.
+This is a simple calculator that can do all the basic mathematical operations -- add, subtract, multiply, divide -- plus square a number.
+It was built using Bootstrap (HTML,CSS) and Vanilla.js (JavaScript).

 **More information:**